ydb-platform/ydb-nodejs-sdk/slo-workload/DEV.md

 ### Clean the baseClean the base

-  `npx ts-node src/index.ts clear grpcs://localhost:2135 local`
+  `npx ts-node src/index.ts cleanup grpcs://localhost:2135 local`

-### What to do in case of test problems
+### What to do in case of problems

 * Restart the environment